outde-xyz/website/content/Discussions/2020-04-28_graf_semirings.md

 Notice how we get $1$ or $0$ depending on whether the bigram is licit according to grammar $G$.
 Now we just need to know what $\otimes$ does.
-Again there's equivalent multiple choices, but you know what, let's keep it simple, let's say $\otimes$ is multiplication.
+Again there's equivalent multiple choices.
-That will do.
+But hey, let's keep it simple, let's say $\otimes$ is multiplication, that will do.

 $$
 \begin{align*}